 Without a doubt, I wouldn't be where I am today without the love and support of Lizzy.
 She has picked me up when I've been down, and supported me when I've needed someone to talk to.
 I may not say it as much as I should, but I love her to bits and would likely be a mess without her.

 This past year has been a good one for Lizzy as well; she graduated from university, found herself a nice job, and started taking driving lessons.
-I'm incredibly proud of her and after 4 years together I can't wait to spend the rest of my life with her.
+I'm incredibly proud of her.

 And now we come to the difficult part of the past year, my decision to leave Mozilla.
 I recently wrote about this in depth, but the gist of things is that I wasn't happy there any longer and needed to explore new challenges.